VarnaLab/WS-VarnaLab-LoRa/README.md

 Wifi and  [The Things Network](https://console.cloud.thethings.network) settings are located in the file [config.py](config.py)
 You have to create a device in TTN.
 It works only with ABP authentication since micropython driver doesn't support OTA.
 The file [ttn_payload_formatter_function.js](ttn_payload_formatter_function.js) contains а javascript function which formats the payload for TTN processing.
-Don't forget to change `above_sea_level` variable in that function to match your location's altitude.
+Don't forget to change `above_sea_level` variable in that function to match your location's altitude in meters.
 This function has to be put in the following place in TTN:

 > __Applications > [your application] > End devices > eui-[your device id] > Payload formatters > Uplink__